lgleon/emc-immu-bioinformatics/README.md

 - As a register user who wishes to collaborate with us or ask for a bioinformatic analysis (authentication is required for this part), I should:
     - see a form allowing me to register as a client:
-        - Using the user name, frecquently a student, register a Supervisor (PI) as client.
+        - Using the user name, frequently a student, register a Supervisor (PI) as client.
         - specified a Department in case is not Immunology
         - Add a project with some specifications
     - see a submit button to send the form
-    - got a sucessfully submited messague with user and supervisor names
+    - got a successfully submitted message with user and supervisor names
     - see a log out tab

-- As a user who is resgister/accepted as client (authentication is required for this part), I should see a link to "Request analysis" where I can see a form:
+- As a user who is register/accepted as client (authentication is required for this part), I should see a link to "Request analysis" where I can see a form:
-    - All fields are required to have an idea reagarding the type of analysis to perform and the study and project realted with.
+    - All fields are required to have an idea regarding the type of analysis to perform and the study and project realted with.
     - see a submit button to send the form
-    - got a sucessfully submited messague with job id and priority status that they will pay for
+    - got a successfully submitted message with job id and priority status that they will pay for

 - As a user who is part of our bioinformatic team (authentication is required for this part), I should:
     - see a form to update the status of the job I am working in
-    - got a sucessfully update messague with job name
+    - got a successfully update message with job name
     - see a log out tab

 - A a user who just request a bioinformatic analysis I should: